SnowRainySkr/AffToolKtv/README.md

-# AffKt - README
+# AffToolKtv - README

-AffKt is a Kotlin library designed to facilitate handling of the Arcaea File Format (aff).
-With AffKt, you can read, modify, and write aff files using Kotlin.
+AffToolKtv is a Kotlin library designed to facilitate handling of the Arcaea File Format (aff).
+With AffToolKtv, you can read, modify, and write aff files using Kotlin.
+The name "AffToolKtv" comes from [aff-toolbox](https://github.com/feightwywx/aff-toolbox)

 ## Quick Start